-One important thing to avoid, is using too much water when cleaning your seats.
+One important thing to avoid is using too much water when cleaning your seats.
 Especially when it comes to cloth interior, excess water can seep into the cushions.
-This can cause the growth of mold and that musty smell you get if you leave your windows open in the rain.
+This can cause the growth of mould and that musty smell you get if you leave your windows open in the rain.

 When washing the seats of your car, it is best to wet cloth or sponge with soap and water and gently wipe the seats in a circular motion.
 You do not want to leave excess soap or water, as it can take a long time to dry.
 Isopropyl alcohol can safely be used on non-leather seats, but it is only ideal for imitation leather.

 If you are not sick and haven’t had anyone sick in your car, don’t get too worried about doing this repeatedly.
 However, now is a great time to start with a clean and disinfected car.